 - Determining the educational character, mission, values and ethos of the College and overseeing its activities

 - Approving the College’s quality strategy.

 - Ensuring effective management of resources so that the College remains solvent and its assets are safeguarded.

 - Approving annual estimates of income and expenditure.

 - Recruitment and employment of senior post-holders.

 - Setting a framework for the pay and conditions of service of all other staff.

-The Board meets at least once each term and has a committee structure of six committees; Audit, Employer & Community, Quality & Standards, Resources, Search and Remuneration.
+The Board meets at least once each term and has a committee structure of six committees; Audit; Curriculum, Employers and Market Requirements; Quality and Standards; Resources; Search; and Remuneration.
 The Committees are responsible for in-depth consideration of matters which are then decided upon by the Board.
 Some Committees are strengthened by the addition of co-opted members who bring particular professional skills relevant to the Committee’s work, for example the Audit Committee includes co-opted members with accountancy qualifications.
 Each Committee has Terms of Reference, which define the powers that the Board of Governors has delegated to that Committee.

 The Board endeavours to ensure that decision-making processes are transparent, well-informed, rigorous and timely, and that appropriate and effective systems of financial, operational and risk control are established and monitored.
 The Board is accountable to the College’s learners, to the wider community served by the College, and to other stakeholders with an interest in the College’s success.
 Information on this page explains how the Board operates and how decisions have been reached.
 Further information is available from the Clerk to the Governors, Susan Simpson, on email@example.com or 01962 797561.

 Interested in becoming a Board member?
 Contact the Clerk to the Governors to register your interest.